Thank you for taking the time to visit. My name is Stacey and I am a very proud Army wife of a medically retired soldier.

 In high school.
 And yes, I’m older.

-I’m reminded often that I’m a “cradle robber”.
+I’m often reminded that I’m a “cradle robber.”
 I was a senior while he was just a freshman.
-But that was 1993.
+But that was 1993 and technically, there is only a 2.5-year age difference.

 Who is your sports team?